arunpraba/reactjs.org/src/content/learn/describing-the-ui.md

 <Intro>

 React is a JavaScript library for rendering user interfaces (UI).
 UI is built from small units like buttons, text, and images.
-React lets you combine them into reusable, nestable *components.* From web sites to phone apps, everything on the screen can be broken down into components.
+React enables you combine them into reusable, nestable *components.* From web sites to phone apps, everything on the screen can be broken down into components.
 In this chapter, you'll learn to create, customize, and conditionally display React components.

 </Intro>